bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 <img src="preston-werner.jpg" align="right"  />

 + Tom Preston-Werner
+     + Co-founder of GitHub
-     + yes, the &ldquo;open source almost everything guy&rdquo;
+     + The &ldquo;open source almost everything&rdquo; guy.

 + Claims at OSCON 2013:
      * &ldquo;The GPL is a license of restrictions; I don't like restrictions. just use MIT&rdquo; [sic]
+     * So, is he saying Git's license (GPLv2) is too restrictive &amp; made it impossible to start a business around it?
+     * Was he announcing GitHub would end support for Git and switch to SVN?

-     * This is so transparently self-serving, yet it's widely accepted.
+* His position is transparently self-serving, yet it's widely accepted.

 # Apache Software Foundation Today

-+ If there going to say this &hellip;
++ If they're going to say this &hellip;
     + &hellip; **why** are we being nice to them politically?

 <hr/>